Doctor Who season 26: In print

+Cancellation and scrapped revivals

-Season 27
+Cancellation and scrapped Season 27

+Following the airing of this season, Doctor Who was cancelled.
+Alan Kistler, writing in Doctor Who: A History, stated that the show had been losing popularity and viewing figures for sometime for a number of reasons, such as Star Trek: The Next Generation's popularity and depth compared to Doctor Who, as well as due to the BBC shifting McCoy's era of the show from its old Saturday evening time slot and placing it opposite popular ITV show Coronation Street, with the latter being seen as an indication that the BBC had "lost faith" in the show.
+McCoy also attributed the lower figures to a lack of advertising from the BBC, who believed they had a desire to set up the show for cancellation.

 Midway through 1989, Doctor Who's production team began initial planning for Season 27, which would have aired at the end of 1990.
 Andrew Cartmel and the writers he had worked with regularly, including Ben Aaronovitch, Ian Briggs, and Marc Platt, brainstormed possible story ideas.
 One of the major proposed plot points for Season 27 was the departure of Ace, who would have been taken to Gallifrey to become a Time Lord herself.
-This would also have seen the subsequent introduction of a new companion, planned as an "aristocratic cat burglar".
-The cancellation of the series meant that no detailed work was undertaken beyond these initial ideas:
+This would also have seen the subsequent introduction of a new companion, planned as an "aristocratic cat burglar" named Raine Creevy.
+The cancellation of the series meant that no detailed work was undertaken beyond a few initial ideas.